 Even the color of Greek olive oil is different to that of Italian olive oil.

-What Are the Different Olive Varieties
+Different Olive Varieties

 When it comes to the varieties of olive, their names do often give away where they're from (or where the tree species is from):